 This means that there is a potential for additional taxes to be imposed on your income, depending on where you live.

-If you are a US citizen, you may be subject to federal income tax, Social Security tax, Medicare tax, state income tax, property tax, and possibly other taxes.
+As a US citizen, you may be subject to federal income tax, Social Security tax, Medicare tax, state income tax, property tax, and possibly others.

-If you live outside of the US, you may be subject to similar or additional taxes.
+If you live outside the US, you may be subject to similar or additional taxes.

-These additional taxes are not paid by the company but rather by the employee.
+The company does not pay these additional taxes but rather by the employee.

 The IRS lists different types of taxes that may apply to your earnings.